-Drive to Shana (2880m) to begin our trek.
+Drive to Shana (2890m) to begin our trek.
 Hike to Thongbu Samba (3100m).

 From Paro we drive west for (30 mins) to the end of the surfaced road at the ruins of Drugyel Dzong (2530m).
-From here, we continue following a farm road for around 1-1.5 hours, passing through small hamlets of houses built in traditional Bhutanese design.
-Arriving at Shana (2880m), we will be happy to stretch our legs.
-While our bags are loaded on the ponies, we will set off following a path beside the river before climbing to our first night's camp at Thongbu Samba (3100m).
+From here, we continue following a farm road for around an hour and a half, passing through small hamlets of houses built in traditional Bhutanese design.
+Arriving at Shana (2860m), we will be happy to stretch our legs.
+While our bags are loaded on the ponies, we will set off following a path beside the river and continue easily to our first night's camp at Thongbu Samba (3100m).